hari-lr/Evaluation-of-Decision-Making/README.md

-# Evaluation of Preference and Perception of Decision Making
+# Preference and Perceived Competence of Actions and Inaction Agents by Gender in Decision-Making

 ## Overview